2023 Best Digital Otoscopes Review

 WiscMed Wispr Digital Otoscope

 The WiscMed Wispr Digital Otoscope has the advantage of attaching directly to existing Welch Allyn or Heine handles and containing a built-in touch screen display.
 This allows it to be conveniently placed wherever an existing analog otoscope is presently located, including on wall mounts and battery handles.
 The Wispr is unique in the combination of a distal camera and the non-tapered speculum.
 These features allow for diagnostic views of tympanic membranes in almost all cases except complete obstruction.
 It is particularly suited to the challenging pediatric population because of the small diameter of the speculum.
 Images and videos can be reviewed on the device.
 Pediatric mode builds rapport with the youngest patients.
 The Wispr provides a diagnostic, but not a high-resolution image of the eardrum.
-Because of the location of the camera at the end of the speculum, it is susceptible to debris and must be wiped down with an EtOH pad between each patient.
-It is the most expensive of the digital otoscopes reviewed.
+Because of the location of the camera at the end of the speculum, it is susceptible to debris and must be wiped down with an alcohol pad between each patient.

 JedMed Horus+ HD Video Otoscope